-The Management Committee consists of a maximum of six members and its purpose is to review and consider matters relating to the general management of the Fund, its benefits, contributions and investments, to provide summary reports to the Board with recommendations for action as appropriate and to exercise certain powers of the Trustee as delegated.
+The Management Committee consists of a maximum of six members and its purpose is to oversee matters relating to the general management of the Fund, its benefits, contributions and implementation of the investment strategy, in the context of the Fund's overall objectives, and to make recommendations to the Board on strategy, governance and key decisions relating to the achievement of the Fund's strategic objectives.
+The Management Committee is empowered to make decisions related to its functions.